 About a month after CUKETA got us excited about Age of Defenders, their unique new take on tower defense has hit the Android Market.
 Of course I had to get a copy and check it out for myself.
 I wasn't disappointed.

 At A Glance

 First of all, Age of Defenders is gorgeous.
 The menus, loading screens, and of course the gameplay environments are all extremely polished and look great.
 Besides its aesthetic appeal, Defenders offers a lot in the way of functionality.
-What's unique about this game is that it's a hybrid between tower defense and strategy, making you both the defender and attacker at once, while competing against other players online.
-Read More

 As part of a special Halloween promotion, Gameloft is offering two of its premium titles (as well as Uno) on the Android Market for a paltry $0.99 each for a "limited time."
 We assume this means until Halloween, but Gameloft's app descriptions don't specify.